 Ardmore Main Street Authority

-Ardmore Main Street Authority is a non-profit 501(c)3 organization, established in 1989 by The National Trust for Historic Preservation as a commercial district revitalization program.
+Ardmore Main Street Authority is a Trust of the City of Ardmore, as well as a non-profit 501(c)3 organization; established in 1989 by The National Trust for Historic Preservation as a commercial district revitalization program.
 The program is for the use and benefit of the citizens of the City of Ardmore and the surrounding trade area to: